AUTOMATIC1111/stable-diffusion-webui/README.md

 You should use low denoising strength with this mode.
 Think 0.1-0.2.

 #### Inpainting

+I'm not sure, it works correctly currently.
+If you think it doesn't please try webui.

 It requires both image and mask.
 For mask this plugin uses selected layer.
 Just create new layer and paint with white brush.
 This area will be inpainted.